Alpha Preview: Fidensa is currently in early testing. Scores are for demonstration purposes and are not considered final or reliable.

 frontendweb developmentui designjavascripthtmlcss

-anthropic-frontend-design earned Certified status with a trust score of 88/100 (Grade B).
+anthropic-frontend-design earned Certified status with a trust score of 84/100 (Grade B).
 Adversarial testing produced 1 finding (1 high).
+Security scan flagged 1 finding.

 Trust Score Breakdown